-Six weeks after Megan died, on a Saturday morning, a neighbor down the street, a different neighbor, one they didn't know well, called and insisted that they meet that morning at a counselor's office in northern O'Fallon.
+Six weeks after Megan died, a neighbor down the street, one they didn't know well, called and insisted that they meet that morning at a counselor's office in northern O'Fallon.

 The woman would not provide details.
 Ron and Tina went.
 Their grief counselor was there.
 As well as a counselor from Fort Zumwalt West Middle School.

-The single mother, for this story, requested that her name not be used.
-She said her daughter, who had carpooled with the family that was involved in creating the phony MySpace account, had the password to the Josh Evans account and had sent one message - the one Megan received (and later retrieved off the hard drive) the night before she took her life.
+She said her daughter, who had carpooled with the family that was involved in creating the phony MySpace account, had the password to the Josh Evans account and had sent one message - the one Megan received the night before she took her life.

 "She had been encouraged to join in the joke," the single mother said.

-On the night the ambulance came for Megan, the single mother said, before it left the Meiers' house her daughter received a call.
+On the night the ambulance came for Megan, her daughter received a call.
 It was the woman behind the creation of the Josh Evans account.
 She had called to tell the girl that something had happened to Megan and advised the girl not to mention the MySpace account.

 That same day, the family down the street tried to talk to the Meiers.
 Ron asked friends to convince them to leave before he physically harmed them.